-A doctor or other trained health professional will give you or your child factor x human. factor x human is given through a needle placed in one of your veins.
+A doctor or other trained health professional will give you or your child factor x human at a medical facility.
+You may also be trained to administer factor x human yourself.
+Factor x human is given through a needle placed into one of your veins.

-It is very important that your doctor check you closely while you or your child is receiving factor x human to make sure it is working properly.
+It is very important that your doctor check you or your child closely while receiving factor x human to make sure it is working properly.
 Blood tests will be needed to check for unwanted effects.

-factor x human may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor or nurse right away if you or your child has a rash, itching skin, difficulty with swallowing, dizziness, a fast heartbeat, lightheadedness or fainting, restlessness, trouble breathing, swelling in your face, hands, tongue, or throat, or chest pain after you receive the medicine.
+Factor x human may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Tell your doctor or nurse right away if you or your child has a rash, itching skin, difficulty with swallowing, dizziness, fast heartbeat, lightheadedness or fainting, restlessness, trouble breathing, swelling in your face, hands, tongue, or throat, or chest pain after you receive the medicine.

-factor x human is made from donated human blood.
-Some human blood products have transmitted viruses to people who have received them, although the risk is low.
+Factor x human is made from donated human blood.
+Some human blood products have transmitted certain viruses to people who have received them, although the risk is low.
 Human donors and donated blood are both tested for viruses to keep the transmission risk low.
-Talk with your doctor about this risk if you are concerned.
+Talk with your doctor if you have concerns about this risk.

 Call your doctor right away if you or your child start to have bleeding problems, especially if factor x human has worked well for you before.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur:

 - burning, stinging, redness, pain, or swelling at the infusion site